sukritmrk/CTF01-STH_Mini_Web_2025-2/CTF01-STH_Mini_Web_2025-2.md

 # Flag:

-Refresh (F5) one time, I got ADMIN privilege and button "ปิดระบบระบายน้ำชั่วคราว" appear, and at this point, this is my second time to solve this CTF so unfortunately, flag doesn't show up at all
+Refresh (F5) one time, I got ADMIN privilege and button "ปิดระบบระบายน้ำชั่วคราว" appears

+If you curious "Why you have almost identical Ray@gmail.com for Login", well, at this point, this is my second time to solve CTF, so unfortunately, flag doesn't show up at all

 Instead I posted images of proof that I actually get flag and rank in place

 <img width="1600" height="825" alt="ctf7" src="https://github.com/user-attachments/assets/50517d68-3a38-42e7-b4ad-8dbbb858516c" />

+***

 <img width="1600" height="823" alt="ctf8" src="https://github.com/user-attachments/assets/53a7bccc-1415-4ecb-9bd7-a11c3c6539be" />

 ***